HelpDesk automated workflows - overview video

 Here you can choose whether to enable or disable the workflow after the configuration is completed.

 When all fields are completed, click the “Add workflow” button, and it’ll appear on your list.
-Every new workflow appears at the bottom of the list.
+Every new operational flow appears at the bottom of the list.

 Workflow templates